Orika Africa

 Highest Big Five Density

-A 260 km² volcanic caldera sheltering around 25,000 animals within a single enclosed ecosystem, including one of Africa's last remnant black rhino populations.
+A 260 km² volcanic caldera sheltering dense concentrations of wildlife within a single enclosed ecosystem, including one of Africa's last remnant black rhino populations.
 The Maasai have grazed cattle inside the conservation area for generations, making this a rare meeting of wildlife and living culture.

 Tarangire National Park